 The goal of occupational therapy is to enable children with sensory challenges to accurately detect, regulate, and interpret sensations, and the execution of appropriate motor and behavioral responses to sensations so that children are able to perform everyday activities in a functional manner.

-For children, the focus is on play: playing with parents, playing with siblings and playing with friends, enjoying success in school and completing daily routines such as eating, dressing, sleeping with satisfaction, and enjoying a healthy fulfilling family life.
+For children, the focus is on play: playing with parents, playing with siblings and playing with friends, enjoying success in school, and completing daily routines such as eating, dressing, sleeping with satisfaction, and enjoying a healthy, fulfilling family life.
 Parents are coached to work through the natural ups and downs of life with their child so they can live more joyfully together.

 Occupational therapists at STAR Institute teach you to understand how sensation is perceived by your child, and how those perceptions affect attention, social and emotional abilities, motor skills, and learning.
-Your occupational therapist serves as coach, educator, and role model while you actively participate in every session, and learn productive strategies for home, school, and the community during your child’s OT sessions.
+Your occupational therapist serves as a coach, educator, and role model while you actively participate in every session, and learn productive strategies for home, school, and the community during your child’s OT sessions.

-Therapy sessions are FUN, and are subtly structured so that your child is challenged but always successful in completing each activity.
+Therapy sessions are FUN and are subtly structured so that your child is challenged but always successful in completing each activity.
 The emphasis is on developing automatic and appropriate responses to sensation in an active, meaningful, and fun way by interacting in a large occupational therapy room filled with hanging equipment such as nets, ropes, swings, and other sensory equipment.